forestryio/forestry.io/hugo/content/docs/settings/fields/blocks.md

 #### Jekyll

-In this Jekyll example, the individual block's front matter will be available to the included template via the `blocks` variable.
+In this Jekyll example, the individual block's front matter will be available to the included template via the `block` variable.

 ```
 {% for block in page.blocks %}